MxSxC1/MxSxC1Warning/README.md

 # MxSxC1Warning
 This is the blurb nobody reads, the warnings, the disclaimers.
 But wouldn't it be nice if someone wrote it FOR the user, not as a get out of jail card?
 Don't trust us!
 Don't trust anyone!
 Educate yourself before running anything, think before you click anything!

 All of our packs are safe, and done within datapacks.
-We don't use mods, we don't use mixins, we don' use Code Injection, and we don't use anything which is a security or provacy risk.
+We don't use mods, we don't use mixins, we don't use Code Injection, and we don't use anything which is a security or provacy risk.
 Everything we do is within the Minecraft Framework...

 But don't trust us, check it yourself!